InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 # Updates to Standards Needed to Support GPP

-Updates were made to existing Tech Lab standards to support the Global Privacy Platform.
-These updates are based on industry consensus, driven by relevant IAB Tech Lab working groups, including the Global Privacy working group and Programmatic Supply Chain working group.
+Updates were made to existing IAB Tech Lab standards to support the Global Privacy Platform.
+These updates are based on industry consensus, driven by relevant IAB Tech Lab working groups, including the Global Privacy Working Group and Programmatic Supply Chain Working Group.
 They include:

-**OpenRTB Community Extensions:**
+**OpenRTB Attributes:**

-Given limited adoption of the AdCom / OpenRTB 3.0 specification, GPP assumes the use of OpenRTB 2.x.
+GPP assumes the use of OpenRTB 2.x.

 - Like other existing privacy signals (TCF and USPrivacy), the GPP string is also able to be transported via OpenRTB.
-This will begin as an extension within the Regs object.
-For additional guidance, see the [OpenRTB community extensions Github repo](https://github.com/InteractiveAdvertisingBureau/openrtb/tree/master/extensions/community_extensions) .
+This will be included in the Regs object in the November 2022 release.
+See this [document](https://github.com/InteractiveAdvertisingBureau/openrtb/tree/master/extensions/community_extensions) for approved design prior to release.

 ## About the Global Privacy Platform

-The Global Privacy Platform (GPP) has the objective to enable all parties in the digital advertising chain to comply with regional privacy regulations more easily.
-It is a transport layer that communicates user consent and preference signaling throughout the digital supply chain that supports existing consent formats and is flexible enough to support new markets with unique needs.
+The Global Privacy Platform (GPP) enables advertisers, publishers and technology vendors in the digital advertising industry to adapt to regulatory demands across markets.
+It is a single protocol designed to streamline transmitting privacy, consent, and consumer choice signals from sites and apps to ad tech providers.
 IAB Tech Lab stewards the development of these technical specifications.

 ## About IAB Tech Lab